 The main consideration for a non-Hong Kong company is how their business operations in Hong Kong should be carried out.
 Common methods are:

-- incorporating a limited liability private company in Hong Kong as a wholly-owned subsidiary of the non-Hong Kong company (“Subsidiary”); or
+incorporating a limited liability private company in Hong Kong as a wholly-owned subsidiary of the non-Hong Kong company (“Subsidiary”); or

-- setting up a branch office of the non-Hong Kong company; or
+setting up a branch office of the non-Hong Kong company; or

-While there are other ways of setting up operations in Hong Kong (such as under joint venture arrangements, through a partnership or by way of the acquisition of an existing business), this brochure focuses on the methods above.
+While there are other ways of setting up operations in Hong Kong (such as under joint venture arrangements, through a partnership or by way of the acquisition of an existing business), this note focuses on the methods above.

 3. INCORPORATING A SUBSIDIARY